Election Information

 You may also request and vote an absentee ballot in the clerk's office or other specified location during the days and hours specified for casting an absentee ballot in person.

-Carley Rider, Village Clerk (608) 623-2777
+Lisa A. Riley, Village Clerk (608) 623-2777

 501 Benson Street, Cobb, WI 53526-9673